RandyKLe/YummyNoodleBar/5/README.md

 The controller provides two implementations for the same URL `/checkout`.

-If you access the URL with a HTTP GET, you will provided with the /checkout view (which will be resolved to the checkout.jsp).
+If you access the URL with a HTTP GET, you will provided with the /checkout view (which will be resolved to the checkout.html).

 If you access the URL with a HTTP POST, then the Controller expects that a form has been submitted.
 To process this form, it uses the Command Object `customerInfo`, of type `CustomerInfo`.